Rainchus/Quest64-Recomp/README.md

 * [Libraries Used and Projects Referenced](#libraries-used-and-projects-referenced)

 ## System Requirements
-A GPU supporting Direct3D 12.0 (Shader Model 6) or Vulkan 1.2 is required to run this project.
+A GPU supporting Direct3D 12.0 (Shader Model 6), Vulkan 1.2, or Metal Argument Buffers Tier 2 support is required to run this project.
 The oldest GPUs that should be supported for each vendor are:
 * GeForce GT 630
 * Radeon HD 7750 (the one from 2012, not to be confused with the RX 7000 series) and newer
 * Intel HD 510 (Skylake)
+* A Mac with Apple Silicon or an Intel 7th Gen CPU with MacOS 13.0+

-A CPU supporting the AVX instruction set is also required (Intel Core 2000 series or AMD Bulldozer and newer).
+On x86-64 PCs, a CPU supporting the SSE4.1 instruction set is also required (Intel Core 2 Penryn series or AMD Bulldozer and newer).
+ARM64 builds will work on any ARM64 CPU.

 If you have issues with crashes on startup, make sure your graphics drivers are fully up to date.

 ## Features

 #### Plug and Play
-Simply provide your copy of the 1.1 North American version of the game in the main menu and start playing!
+Simply provide your copy of the 1.1 (Rev A) North American version of the game in the main menu and start playing!
 This project will automatically load assets from the provided copy, so there is no need to go through a separate extraction step or build the game yourself.
 Other versions of the game may be supported in the future.

 #### Fully Intact N64 Effects
 A lot of care was put into RT64 to make sure all graphical effects were rendered exactly as they did originally on the N64.
 No workarounds or "hacks" were made to replicate these effects, with the only modifications to them being made for enhancement purposes such as widescreen support.